-Five Vegetarian Restaurants in Santiago, Chile by Alan Lyall on 23rd August, 2019 South American countries with their traditions of eating and producing meat are not the easiest of destinations for vegetarians never mind vegans.
+Five Vegetarian Restaurants in Santiago, Chile by Kathy Jarvis on 23rd August, 2019 South American countries with their traditions of eating and producing meat are not the easiest of destinations for vegetarians never mind vegans.
 However, things are changing and more and more vegetarian and vegan establishments are beginning to appear although mainly in the big cities or destinations that have a high percentage of foreign tourists. …

-The Best Eco Camps and Lodges in Patagonia by Alan Lyall on 16th August, 2019 We’ve compiled a quick guide to some of the best eco camps in Patagonia, from eco-friendly domes to lodges and refugios, perfect for your Patagonian holiday.
+The Best Eco Camps and Lodges in Patagonia by Kat Dougal on 16th August, 2019 We’ve compiled a quick guide to some of the best eco camps in Patagonia, from eco-friendly domes to lodges and refugios, perfect for your Patagonian holiday.
 With many places filling up quickly, it’s important to get places booked up a long way in advance, especially in the busier season of November to March.
 At …

 A travel diary of a day and night on Bolivia’s Salar de Uyuni by Kathy Jarvis on 9th August, 2019 Bolivia’s Salar de Uyuni has inspired travellers for decades – read our travel expert’s guide to a day and night on these magnificent salt flats.
 He writes: I woke around 5.30am, put on my down jacket and left the (relative) warmth of my salt hotel to walk down to watch the coldest sunrise …